Tsathoggua: Zvilpogghua

-Zvilpogghua (the Feaster from the Stars) is the son of Tsathoggua and Shathak, and is the father of Sfatlicllp.
+Zvilpogghua (the Feaster from the Stars) is a Great Old One, who is the son of Tsathoggua and Shathak, and is the father of Sfatlicllp.
 Zvilpogghua was conceived on the planet Yaksh (Neptune).

 Zvilpogghua is known to the American Indians as Ossadagowah.
 He usually takes the form of an armless, winged, bipedal toad with a long, rubbery neck and a face completely covered in tentacles.
 He currently dwells on Yrautrom, a planet that orbits the star Algol.

 Other appearances

 In 1971, Tsathoggua's idol, which came to life and attacked Conan the Barbarian, made a cameo in Conan the Buccaneer, book 6 of the Conan series, this novel written by L. Sprague de Camp and Lin Carter based on the Conan character created by Robert E. Howard.

 In 1975, Tsathoggua made a cameo in The Golden Apple, book two of The Illuminatus!
 Trilogy, by Robert Shea and Robert Anton Wilson, where he was also referred to as Saint Toad.

 In 2008, the short story "Tsathoggua" by Michael Shea was first published in The Autopsy and Other Tales.

 In 2013, Tsathoggua played a pivotal role in Gray Magic: An Episode of Eibon, a novel by Gary Myers based on the Eibon character and Hyperborean cycle created by Clark Ashton Smith.

 The mind parasites are called the Tsathogguans in Colin Wilson's Cthulhu Mythos–based novel The Mind Parasites (1967).

 Tsathoggua is also a summonable unit in the 2016 Japanese mobile game Tokyo Afterschool Summoners, where he's depicted as a proud shut-in NEET dwelling in the VIP room of an underground casino in Roppongi, Tokyo.